piechartssuck/courses/content/syllabus/index.md

 ### Sale of Course Materials

-Course materials including but not limited to lectures, class notes, quizzes, exams, handouts, and presentations provided to students for this course are protected under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Course materials including but not limited to lectures, class notes, quizzes, exams, handouts, and presentations provided to students for this course are protected under a <a href='https://creativecommons.org/licenses/by-nc-sa/4.0/' target='_blank'>Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Please review the sharing and editing restrictions prior to distributing or amending any material on this site.
 As such, the unauthorized purchase or sale of these materials may result in disciplinary sanctions under the Campus Student Code. **Basically you can share what you like under the licence but don’t try to make a buck.**

 ### Lisencing Information